What is The Wheel of Life? Template + Assessment (Step-By-Step)

 Next actions for greater life balance.

-Completing regular Wheels of Life exercise is a powerful practice.
+Completing this Wheel of Life exercise regularly is a powerful practice.

 It forces a whole-life perspective.
 And there’s only so often you can see the same areas suffering before taking steps to improve them.